wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.0.2 - 05/02/2011
+- Fixed for some WordPress MS unique installations DB table definitions were wrongly set (thanks to Yuri)
+- Fixed registration date now works for all registered users, regardless when the field has been added
+- Fixed dropdown-multi can't deselect all values
+- Fixed registration emails are now sent with Blog's name as sender
+- Fixed Extra Fields were shown to "anonymous" users even when setting minimum level to "subscriber" (thanks to Bruno PS)
+- Fixed Extra Fields were not included in the welcome email when email confirmation was enabled (non MS only) (thanks to Michael T. Lee)
+- Code cleanup
+- Updated French translation (Bruno PS)

 v2.0.1 - 19/11/2010
 - Added possibility to change individual values "on the fly" into the Extra Fields from A&U Extended page (thanks to Cuántica Webs for sponsoring it)
 - Added Extra Fields group filtering in the A&U Extended page